-The event Wednesday night celebrated the completion of the reading of the book of Jewish laws and traditions.
-It is 2,711 pages long and takes about seven and a half years to finish.
+The celebration, called Siyum HaShas, marks the completion of the Daf Yomi, or daily reading and study of one page of the 2,711-page book.
+The cycle takes about seven and a half years to finish.

 Wednesday's celebration is the 12th put on by Agudath Israel of America, an Orthodox Jewish organization based in New York.
 Organizers say this year's will be, by far, the largest one.
 More than 90,000 tickets were sold, and faithful gathered at about 100 locations worldwide to watch the celebration streamed on video.

 "The program of study has grown.
 People are hooked into it.
 It's become like the to-do thing in the Jewish community," said Rabbi Shlomo Gertzulin, the event's chief operating officer and a vice president with Agudath Israel.
 "It puts regularity into study.
 It gives people something to look forward to every day."